0 Comment

 Top Management

-Also, business leaders play an important role in ensuring the success of employee rewards and recognition programs.
+Also, business leaders play an essential role in ensuring the success of employee rewards and recognition programs.

-Their style of leadership, beliefs, and expectations are important factors to be considered in the program design.
+Their leadership style, beliefs, and expectations are essential to the program design.

 For example, if the leaders strongly believe that personal touch in recognition and personalized rewards are important, then those aspects should be taken into consideration in the design of the program.